 What stops me?
 Fear, negative self-talk, scarcity or feelings of not being enough.
 Are they real fears or perceived fears?

 For me, this was similar to “excavation” – removing rubble to build a solid foundation.
 Coaching has allowed me to excavate the best part of me and I am committed to continue this excavation process even though it can be really hard work (and scary at times) as we move outside of our comfort zone.

 For this reason, I have become a coach to help others “excavate” and find their best selves.
 Forget the plan!
 Support the house and rebuild the foundation to a new and improved version.

 With that being said, what area of your life would you like to excavate?
 Perhaps you are in a state of transition.
-In partnership with https://coverdalecounselling.ca/, we are offering a program just for you.
-One that will support your transition in a positive and gentle way.
+Soul on Fire provides programs to support your transition in a positive and gentle way.

 What is holding you back?
 Let's get started today!

 I am an experienced business woman, a certified leadership and life coach (Co-Active Coach Training Institute recognized by the International Coaching Federation), an MBA with a concentration in Human Resources, a horse owner for 25+ years and have studied Equine Assisted/Facilitated programs such as the Horse Medicine Leadership Academy, Natural Lifemanship and EAGALA.